Richard Fisk: Operating as Rose

-New life

 Years later, Wilson Fisk once again regained the mantle of the Kingpin, and Richard re-emerged to public life and rejoined the Kingpin's organization, once again vowing to never again attempt to overthrow his father.
 However, upon meeting his old childhood friend, the ambitious enforcer Silke, Richard thought that he at last had found the perfect way to make his father pay for his crimes.
 Silke's assassination attempt nearly did succeed, stabbing and seriously wounding the Kingpin (already blinded from an earlier attempt on his life).
 However, Richard did not count on the tenacity of his mother Vanessa.
 Vanessa quickly made a startling counterstrike, eliminating the rebellion and selling her husband's territory so he could travel to Europe and recover.
 Richard cornered her, insisting that by getting rid of the Kingpin they could be free to have a new life, but Vanessa coldly shot her son dead, eliminating him as a threat once and for all.

+During the "Dead No More: The Clone Conspiracy" storyline, Richard Fisk is among those revived in a cloned body by Ben Reilly's Jackal alias.
+He later dies from clone degeneration when the Carrion virus was unleashed.

-At the time when Wilson Fisk was the Mayor of New York, Richard was later resurrected by his father who used the Tablet of Life and Destiny and the Tablet of Death and Entropy, once again assuming the Rose persona.
+After Wilson Fisk becomes the mayor of New York, he obtains the Tablet of Life and Destiny and the Tablet of Death and Entropy and uses them to resurrect Richard Fisk, who reassumes the Rose persona and later becomes an independent crime lord.

-During the "Devil's Reign" storyline, Rose assisted his father in apprehending superheroes after Mayor Fisk had them outlawed.
-After visiting the police station where Ben Reilly as Spider-Man broke out, Beyond Corporation member Marcus Momplaiser has been ambushed by Rose.
-Rose is confronted by two Thunderbolts agents who state that Spider-Man got away.
-After driving away the Thunderbolts agents, Rose goes to Plan B and prepares to torture his Marcus.
-Rose has been unable to get any useful information out of Marcus and will still have a use for him.
-Becoming Spider-Man, Ben Reilly finds the Thunderbolts agents arresting someone dressed as Spider-Man.
-Spider-Man defeats the Thunderbolts agents and finds out that Marcus was dressed as Spider-Man as he advises Spider-Man to get away.
-Just then, Rose appears with the same S.H.I.E.L.D. weapon some Thunderbolts agents used on him and attacks Spider-Man where he reveals that he spiked Marcus' Spider-Man costume with electrodes which he uses to shock them.
-Before Rose can finish of Spider-Man, Marcus uses one of the Thunderbolts agents electric sticks which helps him to knock out Rose.
-The Thunderbolts agents bring to the NYPD someone in a Spider-Man outfit.
-He is unmasked to be a gagged Rose with the words "Here's Johnny" on the tape that's over his mouth.

 Powers and abilities

-Richard Fisk has no superhuman powers, however he is trained in the use of guns and has some martial arts training.
+Richard Fisk has no superhuman powers.
+However, he is trained in the use of guns and has some martial arts training.
 He is highly intelligent and also has a number of criminal contacts.

+Equipment

-As the Rose he wears a bulletproof three-piece suit.
+As the Rose, he wears a bulletproof three-piece suit.
 He always carries a handgun and often a variety of mini-grenades as well.